remarshal-project/remarshal/README.md

 ### Wrappers

-The options `--wrap` and `--unwrap` are available to solve the problem of converting CBOR, JSON, MessagePack, and YAML data to TOML when the top-level element of the data is not of a dictionary type (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
+The options `--wrap` and `--unwrap` are available to solve the problem of converting data to TOML from CBOR, JSON, MessagePack, or YAML when the top-level element of the data is not a dictionary (i.e., not a map in CBOR and MessagePack, an object in JSON, or an associative array in YAML).
-You cannot represent such data as TOML directly;
-the data must be wrapped in a dictionary first.
+Such data cannot be represented as TOML directly and must be wrapped in a dictionary first.
 Passing the option `--wrap some-key` to `remarshal` or one of its short commands wraps the input data in a "wrapper" dictionary with one key, `some-key`, with the input data as its value.